Exported functions and types

 gh2norm(sys, fast = true, offset = sqrt(ϵ), atol = 0, atol1 = atol, atol2 = atol, atolinf = atol, rtol = n*ϵ)

-For a continuous-time system sys with E singular, a reduced order realization is determined first, without uncontrollable and unobservable nonzero finite and infinite eigenvalues of the corresponding pole pencil.
+For a continuous-time system sys with E singular, a reduced order realization is determined first, without uncontrollable and unobservable finite and infinite eigenvalues of the pencil A-λE.
+For a discrete-time system or for a system with invertible E, a reduced order realization is determined first, without uncontrollable and unobservable finite eigenvalues of the pencil A-λE.
 The rank determinations in the performed reductions are based on rank revealing QR-decompositions with column pivoting if fast = true or the more reliable SVD-decompositions if fast = false.

 The keyword arguments atol1, atol2, and rtol, specify, respectively, the absolute tolerance for the nonzero elements of A, B, C, D, the absolute tolerance for the nonzero elements of E, and the relative tolerance for the nonzero elements of A, B, C, D and E. The keyword argument atolinf is the absolute tolerance for the gain of G(λ) at λ = ∞.
 The used default value is atolinf = 0.
 The default relative tolerance is n*ϵ, where ϵ is the working machine epsilon and n is the order of the system sys.
 The keyword argument atol can be used to simultaneously set atol1 = atol and atol2 = atol.